The Most Eco-Friendly Airlines for Environmentally Conscious Travellers

 British Airways strives to conduct business activities in an environmentally friendly manner, and does this by committing to preventing pollution as much as possible, reducing pollution impact to be as low as possible, protecting the natural environment, reducing carbon emissions per passenger, reducing noise per flight, and minimising wasted through increase of material re-use and recycling.

 In junio 2019, British Airways revealed its newest eco-friendly feature to the premium economy cabin.
-Starting 1 julio 2019, passengers travelling in the World Traveller Plus cabin will receive new amenity kits made from recycled materials such as plastic bottles.
+Since then, passengers travelling in the World Traveller Plus cabin receive new amenity kits made from recycled materials such as plastic bottles.

-In agosto 2019, British Airways announced plans to create a plant that will turn everyday household and commercial waste into jet fuel to be used for its airplanes.
+British Airways also has plans to create a plant that will turn everyday household and commercial waste into jet fuel to be used for its airplanes.
 The legacy carrier plans to build the plant on a site in Lincolnshire and predicts that it will transform more than 500,00 tonnes of waste into fuel a year.

 Loganair is forthcoming as the leading pioneer of electric aircraft.
 The Scottish regional airline wants to start using electric-powered planes by 2021 for their flights between Westray and Papa Westray in a bid to reach their goal to become carbon neutral.